 Wash & Care

 Our fabrics may be exotic and exceptionally beautiful, but a little bit of education can go a long ways when it comes to washing and care instructions.
 With a little bit of attention paid to proper care, you would find that your garments retain their colors and remain lovely for a long time.
-Though we would anyday recommend DRY CLEANING for our products, in other cases, below are few descriptions of the specific fabrics featured at Jugalbandhi & on how to best care for each of them.
+We recommend using sweat pads for fitted garments and DRY CLEANING for our products, in other cases, below are few descriptions of the specific fabrics featured at Jugalbandhi & on how to best care for each of them.

 Indian embroidery ranks among the world's finest.
 Either hand or machine embroidery requires dry cleaning.
 In some cases, a careful hand wash is fine, too.
 Mirror work is done by hand; small glass or foil mirrors are encased with a hand stitched thread.
 Embroideries lasts more when dry cleaned.

 Indigo is beautiful, but it needs to be treated with care and love, while making and wearing, both.
 It’s common for indigo dyes to lose color, less so for natural dyes, but not completely avoidable.
 Avoid direct sunlight, this can cause excessive fading.
 Indigo garments fade over the time, it’s characteristic for the color and only adds to its charm.
 After all, we all love our faded denims, don’t we?
 We suggest dry clean only for Indigos.

 An intricate method of creating a pattern onto cloth.
 First the unwoven threads are bound and dyed.
 After the loom is harnessed, the cloth is woven to reveal its pattern.
 Double ikats refer to this treatment on both the warp and weft.
 Colors may bleed – this is less likely for new fabrics, but there is a chance of bleeding.
 That is why, when you wash Ikats, make sure that you wash it by hand in cold water with a mild detergent.